Vikki Wiercinski

 At a time of rapid climate change, mountain pine beetles are Nature’s gift to us; they help create the forest ecosystems we need.
 It’s wrong to waste public money in a futile effort to help private forest companies remain stuck in the last century.

-Allan L. Carroll, the professor and director of forest sciences at the University of British Columbia, says yes.
+Professor and director of forest sciences at the University of British Columbia

 In the late 1990s the most recent mountain pine beetle outbreak began in central BC.
 Due to a long history of fire suppression creating large areas of homogeneous pine forests and to climate warming enhancing beetle survival, the outbreak rapidly spread to become the largest forest disturbance event in recorded history.
 Jurisdictions across western North America were forced to make extraordinary decisions regarding management of mountain pine beetle.
 Decisions of this sort are the responsibility of elected officials, ideally based on balanced assessment of available facts.
 The responsibility of a scientist, such as myself, is to generate the knowledge to support decision makers.
 Here, I briefly outline the facts associated with the Government of Alberta’s decision to control the spread of mountain pine beetle and describe some of our learnings on the ramifications of that decision.